Abu Khalil al-Qabbani: Biography

-Qabbani used to give female roles in his plays to younger boys with high pitched voices, because women were not allowed to act in theatre at his time.
+In the beginning, al-Qabbani used to give female roles in his plays to younger boys with high-pitched voices, because women were not allowed to act in theatre at his time.
 His play Abu al-Hassan al-Mughaffal caused a wave of protest because of his mockery of the historical Caliph Harun al-Rashid.
 This enraged religious authorities, who sent a delegation to complain to the Ottoman caliph in Istanbul.
-Following this, the authorities closed down Qabbani's theatre, the only avant-garde theatre in the region, and prevented theatrical performances in the Ottoman province of Syria.
-After that, Qabbani left for Egypt and produced his plays there until 1900.
-Two years after his return to Syria, he died in 1902.
+Following this, the authorities closed down al-Qabbani's theatre, at the time the only theatre in the region, and prevented theatrical performances in the Ottoman province of Syria.
+After that, al-Qabbani left for Egypt and produced his plays there until 1900.

+In Cairo, his theatre company included the female singer Al-Halabiyya, who was one of the first Arabs to take to the stage, at a time when women's singing in public was largely socially forbidden.
+She accompanied al-Qabbani to the Chicago World Exposition in 1893, becoming the first Arab singer to perform in front of an American audience, and gained great fame with her song “O Day of the Lover”.

+In January 1895, al-Qabbani worked with Abdu al-Hamuli on theatrical productions presented by the Qabbani troupe at the Cairo Opera House.
+The event has been regarded as the first occasion on which an Arab singer performed at an opera house.

+Two years after his return to Syria, al-Qabbani died in 1903.

 Notable relatives

-Abu Khalil Qabbani's brother was the grandfather of the Syrian poet Nizar Qabbani and the diplomat Sabah Qabbani.
+Abu Khalil al-Qabbani's brother was the grandfather of the Syrian poet Nizar Qabbani and the diplomat Sabah Qabbani.
 Other notable relatives include British cultural historian Rana Kabbani of Syrian descent and her daughter, the writer and literary translator Yasmine Seale.

 Reception

+In 1959, the Ministry of Culture sponsored the 250-seat purpose-built Al-Qabbani Theatre on 29 May Street in the centre of Damascus.
+Along with the 500 seat Al-Hamra Theatre, inaugurated in 1966, these two stages became the home of the Syrian National Theatre.
+The national theatre company has been presenting plays written by Syrian, Arab, and international playwrights for decades.

-Syrian playwright Saadallah Wannous wrote a play called Evening with Abu Khalil Qabbani, and Khairy Alzahaby represented him in the epic series Abu Khalil Qabbani.
-Syrian cultural historian Taissier Khalaf published a book about al-Qabbani's visit in the United States in 1989 as well as about Qabbani's style of theatre.
+Syrian playwright Saadallah Wannous wrote the play An Evening with Abu Khalil al Qabbani as an homage to Abu Khalil and his heritage.
+Screenwriter Khairy Alzahaby represented him in the epic TV series Abu Khalil al-Qabbani.
+Syrian cultural historian Taissier Khalaf published a book about al-Qabbani's visit to the Chicago World Exposition in 1893 as well as another one about al-Qabbani's style of theatre.

+In 2025, Al Jazeera Arabic published an article by Syrian novelist and journalist Khalil Sweileh about al-Qabbani's life and work, tracing his career and ending with statements by several Arabic artists paying witness to al-Qabbani's pioneering work.
+Further, the article stated that "the issues and debates that we thought are part of the past, are still going on today, about censorship and prohibition and the legitimacy of singing, dancing and acting."